SCLW/Circuitry-Based-Sound/readme.md

 The CD4093 contains 4 NAND Schmitt triggers, each providing 2 inputs and 1 output.

 It acts as a square wave oscillator when the inputs are connected to form an inverter.
 The last two rows of the truth table indicate that one input has to be set to a logical high in order to attain inversion.
 When the second input is then wired like the CD40106 in the previous example, the CD4093 generates square waves too.
 In this configuration, oscillation can be inhibited by setting the first input to a logical low.
-Gating the output can be achieved by controlling
 This way, the first input acts as a control input for gating the oscillator.

 *Applications:*
 * gated oscillator